MicrosoftDocs/azure-docs/articles/active-directory/develop/howto-convert-app-to-be-multi-tenant.md

 ## Next steps

 In this article, you learned how to convert a single tenant application to a multi-tenant application.
-After enabling Single Sign-On (SSO) between your app and Azure AD, you can also update your application to access APIs exposed by Microsoft resources like Microsoft 365.
-This lets you offer a personalized experience in your application, such as showing contextual information to the users, like their profile picture or their next calendar appointment.
+After enabling Single Sign-On (SSO) between your app and Azure AD, update your app to access APIs exposed by Microsoft resources like Microsoft 365.
+This lets you offer a personalized experience in your application, such as showing contextual information to the users, for example, profile pictures and calendar appointments.

 To learn more about making API calls to Azure AD and Microsoft 365 services like Exchange, SharePoint, OneDrive, OneNote, and more, visit [Microsoft Graph API][MSFT-Graph-overview].